What is Graphene Oxide?

 What is the Purpose of Adding Graphene Oxide to Dental Anesthetics?

-Research indicates that Graphene Oxide can be added to local anesthetics to enhance the efficacy of the anesthetic by prolonging its duration of action.
+Research indicates that Graphene Oxide has been used for testing purposes with the goal of improving the efficacy of the anesthetic by prolonging its duration of action.

 Is Graphene Oxide Thought to be Toxic?